 ECLECTIC INSPIRATIONS

 With its Scandinavian roots, Italian creative direction and headquarters in China, the 40-year-old brand Crocker is a truly cosmopolitan company with a strong focus on denim.
-For the upcoming winter, key themes are outdoor sports and vintage army wear (think interseason jackets with detachable lining); unk (Union Jack prints on T-shirts); and ‘Formaldini’ – formal garments made of blue denim and indigo canvas.
+For the upcoming winter, key themes are outdoor sports and vintage army wear (think interseason jackets with detachable lining); punk (Union Jack prints on T-shirts); and ‘Formaldini’ – formal garments made of blue denim and indigo canvas.

 www.crockerstockholm.com